YAndrii27/ExpenseTracker/README.md

 # Expense tracker

-It's a realization of the [project](https://www.coursera.org/learn/showcase-build-expense-tracker-app-django/home/welcome) from the Coursera.
+It's an implementation of the [project](https://www.coursera.org/learn/showcase-build-expense-tracker-app-django/home/welcome) from the Coursera.
 It has **only** basic front-end.

 ## Project goals